Lausbert/Exermote/ExermoteGatheringData/README.md

 | 0.7 s | burpee        | first half        |                         |
 | 0.8 s | ...           | ...               |                         |

-To ensure that exercising individuals trained accordingly to the pre-generated training, the app gave spoken hints which exercise will follow.
+To ensure that exercising individuals trained accordingly to the pre-generated training and therefore labels matched perfectly to recorded movement data, the app gave spoken hints which exercise will follow.
 Additionally there was a generated whistle, whose pitch decreased during first half and increased during second half of an exerecise repetition.
-This process guaranteed that pre-generated lables matched perfectly to recorded movement data.

-The recorded raw data was saved to my iCloud drive, when recording was finished.
-It could be found <a href="https://github.com/Lausbert/Exermote/tree/master/ExermotePreprocessingAndTraining/RawData">here</a>.
+The <a href="https://github.com/Lausbert/Exermote/tree/master/ExermotePreprocessingAndTraining/RawData">raw dara</a>. was saved to my iCloud drive, when recording was finished.